sivaprasadtg/Nunit/README.md

 The class implementing this interface will contain operation to accept inserted coins, display total amount, buy products with sufficient coins inserted etc.

+### Execute Tests
+In order to run the tests, clone the repo to the local and use Visual studio - Test Explorer (ctrl+E+T), from Test menu.

 ### Reference materials used: